gauritripathi2002/DoctorLLM/README.md

-# DoctorLLM - A Conversational Medical AI
+# DoctorLLM - Conversational Medical AI

 Welcome to the GitHub repository for DoctorGPT, a cutting-edge conversational AI developed by Gauri Tripathi and Sparsh Patel.
 DoctorGPT, fine-tuned on the Mistral model, is a virtual physician designed to provide accurate, nuanced, and respectful medical guidance.